 Your toddler wants to be independent, but the world can be a scary place.
-Just having you close gives him the confidence to know he can check back when he needs to.
+Having you close gives him the confidence to know he can check back when needed.
 This secure feeling doesn’t happen overnight.
-It’s a process called attachment and it starts when your child is an infant and continues to strengthen as he grows.
+It’s a process called attachment, and it starts when your child is an infant and continues to strengthen as he grows.

 Ainsworth, M., Blehar, M., & Waters, E. & Wall, S. (1978) Patterns of attachment: A psychological study of the strange situation (Vol. xviii).
 Oxford, England: Lawrence Erlbaum, 1978.

 Bowlby, J. (1980).
 Attachment and loss.
 New York, NY: Basic Books, Inc.